 The Centers for Disease Control and Prevention (CDC) has warned about an outbreak of fungal meningitis that affects several states, including Maryland.
 Meningitis is a serious and potentially fatal infection near the brain and spinal cord that can cause brain damage or death.
-Anyone who is at risk should get to the hospital immediately for evaluation.
+Anyone at risk should get to the hospital immediately for evaluation.

 There is a huge buzz out there for potential cases.
 The Maryland Daily Record just wrote an article this morning about how lawyers are racing to these cases.
-Certainly, every lawyer with a website and/or a budget to run commercials is talking about these cases.
-Some of the information is very good and helpful to other attorneys and potential victims.
+Every lawyer with a website and/or a budget to run commercials is talking about these cases.
+Some information is very good and helpful to other attorneys and potential victims.
 Some of it is just liberally borrowed from another website that copied off of someone else.
 Some lawyers definitely know how to put the copy in copycat.

 Anyway, this blog post tries to lay out the issue both for lawyers who many have potential cases and for potential victims looking for real information on these cases.